Kip Tiernan Social Justice Fellowship

 What are the parameters of this Fellowship?

 The Fellowship is awarded to a woman who demonstrates passion for a unique idea.
 The concept/proposal is to be created independently by one woman, not a partnership or a group.
 The $40,000 stipend is awarded directly to the Fellow, who manages the budget and all other aspects of the project.
 It is not intended to fund an existing organization or a staff position within an agency.
 The project can be implemented within the context of another organization, from which the Fellow may receive additional financial and technical support.
 However, the autonomy of the Fellow must be clearly defined.

 Can a project take place at Rosie’s Place?

-Yes, but there is no guarantee that Rosie’s Place will be able to host the project due to space and time limitations.
-An applicant should explore the feasibility of arrangements with other sites.
-Once the Fellowship is awarded, the Fellow would need to seek approval from the Executive Director, should she want the project to include Rosie’s Place.
+Possibly, but there is no guarantee that Rosie’s Place will be able to host the project due to space and time limitations.
+An applicant should explore the feasibility of arrangements with other sites first.
+Once the Fellowship is awarded, the Fellow can ask for approval from the Executive Director if the project could be offered at Rosie’s Place.

 Who is eligible?

 Any interested woman age 21 or over is eligible to apply.
 She and her proposed project must be physically based in New England (MA, VT, CT, RI, ME, NH).
 There are no educational or occupational requirements.
 Suggested skills include oral and written communication skills, computer literacy, planning and organizing skills, the ability to outline and secure project costs, and the passion, excitement and commitment that will enable the applicant to create the project and see it through to completion.